 Chickenpox is infectious from two days before the rash first appears until all the spots have crusted over (commonly about five days after the onset of the rash).
 So, for example, if you talked to someone yesterday who developed the chickenpox rash today, you are at risk of developing chickenpox if you are not immune.

-Shingles is reactivation of the dormant varicella-zoster in someone who has had Read More...
+Shingles are the reactivation of the dormant varicella-zoster in someone who has had Read More...

 Posted by October 1, 2013 -